About the Project

 Headlands C of E Junior Infant & Nursery School

-Our inspiring and uplifting project is being led by wonderfully creative artists from The Colour Foundry.
-Through sharing their artistic passions and knowledge, they will ignite imaginations and be a catalyst for creative change for teachers and children alike.
+Through sharing their artistic passions and knowledge, they are igniting imaginations and being a catalyst for creative change for teachers and children alike.

 Parallel Rhythms - our project outline